amaatouq/archived_artwork_gender_bias/Readme.md

 ## Tasks

+- [ ] Readme explaining how to download and run experiment
-- [ ] Validation on form submission for three qualities
+- [ ] Validation on form submission for three qualities (Toast if more attempted)
+- [ ] Blueprint UI components (buttons, text)
 - [ ] Loading actual artwork images
 - [x] Generalize variables to admin treatment factors
   - [x] Number of rounds